Jack Rothman: Personal life

-Jack met his wife, Judy, while they were both attending Ohio State University.
-They have three children, Amy, Dan, and Josh, and two grandchildren, Andrew and Emily.
-He is described as a kind and caring person by those who know him well, reflecting in his personal life his broader professional and philosophical values.

 Rothman is a proponent of social activism and is a supporter of progressive causes, including the Workmen’s Circle and the Democratic Socialists of America.
 He has written political opinion pieces for a variety of print and electronic media, including The Nation, Social Policy, The Humanist, The Los Angeles Times, and the Huffington Post.

-Living in Los Angeles, the mecca of film production, heightened Rothman’s lifelong passion for movies and inspired him to learn more about the film-making industry.
+Living in Los Angeles heightened Rothman’s lifelong passion for movies and inspired him to learn more about the film-making industry.
 This interest culminated with him researching and writing "Hollywood in Wide Angle", published in 2004.
 The book offers a glance into the film-making process and its sociological implications through interviews with over 30 Hollywood directors.